ronsnr/ssh-commands/README.md

 - Establishes SSH connections to remote servers
 - Executes commands from a configurable text file
 - Supports both password and key-based authentication
+- Supports parallel execution of commands for faster processing.
+- Includes an option to enable legacy cryptographic algorithms for compatibility with older devices like Palo Alto firewalls.
 - Provides detailed logging and error handling
 - Command-line and configuration file interfaces
 - Handles command failures gracefully